30-30 is a crossroads between pleasure and pain.

 - Where should you serve to bring the ball back where you want it?

-In the 25 Golden Rules of Singles Strategy, I talk about the “8 Serve Factors” which help you make better decisions when serving.
+In the 25 Golden Rules of Singles Strategy, I discuss the “8 Serve Factors that help you make better decisions when serving.

 Top 10 Players in 2019